webgpu/webgpufundamentals/webgpu/lessons/webgpu-multisampling.md

   to 4 or 1.
 Similarly you can only set the `sampleCount` on a texture to 4 or 1.
   1 is the default and means the texture is not multisampled.

-* Multisampling does not use a grid
+* <a id="a-not-a-grid"></a> Multisampling does not use a grid

-  Above we mentioned manually rendering to a 4x resolution texture and using bilinear filtering to are desired size but that is not exactly what multisampling does.
+  Above we mentioned manually rendering to a 4x resolution texture and using bilinear filtering to our desired size but that is not exactly what multisampling does.

   Multisampling actually uses offsets like this for the 4 points it tests for inside/outside of the triangle